 Mulder's eyes darkened in anger, but he accepted the ball.
 "Yes.
 All of it.
 They've tried to make a deal with the devil, regardless of who they had to sacrifice."

 He charged for the basket, plowing through Grey and sending him to the ground.
-"Forty-six, forty."
-He rubbed his side and watched his brother climb to his feet.
+"Forty-six, forty," he said tightly, rubbing his side while he watched his brother climb to his feet.

-Grey curled his lip.
-"If any of it is true, what makes you think you can stop it?
+"If any of it is true," Grey sneered, "what makes you think you can stop it?
 What makes Fox Mulder the world's only hope?"

-He moved the ball down the court, this time blatantly using an elbow when Mulder attempted to steal.
-Mulder staggered but kept his feet when Grey's arm slammed full force into his face.
-He wiped a trickle of blood from his lip as he watched the ball hit its mark.
+He moved the ball down the court, this time not attempting to disguise the elbow used to block Mulder's attempt to steal.
+Mulder staggered but kept his feet as the ball hit its mark.
+Grey's arm had slammed full force into his face, and he wiped a trickle of blood from his lip.

-They faced off gasping for air, the game forgotten.
+They faced each other gasping for air, the game forgotten.

-"Because someone has to stop them."
-Mulder's voice rose.
+"Because someone has to," Mulder snapped, his voice rising with barely contained fury.
 "Because I won't let them win.
 I've lost too much, and Scully...
 They've nearly succeeded in killing her more than once.
 You think I can just let that go?
-Do you know what it was like, seeing her in the hospital, kept alive by machines?
+Do you know what it was like, seeing her in the hospital surrounded by machines that were the only thing keeping her alive?
 Enduring nosebleeds so severe that she needed transfusions?
-Watching her slowly eaten away by a cancer *they* gave her, unable to do a damn thing to stop it?
+Watching her slowly eaten away by cancer *they* gave her and unable to do a damn thing to stop it?
 Do you have the slightest idea what that felt like?"

-The stricken look on Mulder's face defused Grey's anger.
+When he saw the stricken look on Mulder's face, Grey's anger abated.
 "You aren't the only one in this world who's suffered, Fox," he said, his voice weary.
-"Even we ordinary, everyday shmucks can lose what we treasure most."
+"Even we ordinary, everyday shmucks can lose the thing we treasure most."